 The entire Oregon coast is open for razor clamming.

-A late afternoon and evening minus tide series begins on Nov.
-30. For best results, clammers should pay close attention to surf forecasts and be on the beach one to two hours before low tide.
+The next minus tide series begins March 25 mid afernoon.
+You will need a lantern as the low tides get later in the evening, but midwinter clamming can be productive.
+For best results, clammers should pay close attention to surf forecasts and be on the beach one to two hours before low tide.
 If the forecast calls for combined seas over 8 or 10 feet, razor clam harvesting can be difficult because the clams tend to show much less in those conditions.
 When referencing tide tables, Clatsop beach razor clam harvesters should use the tide gauge at the Columbia River entrance.

 The Oregon Department of Agriculture's shellfish safety hotline is toll free and provides the most current information regarding shellfish safety closures.
 Please call the hotline before harvesting: 1-800-448-2474.
 Press 1 for biotoxin closures and 2 for general safety recommendations.